Lay3rLabs/telegram-payments/docs/GettingStarted.md

 *on-chain*

-This requires first start the chains, running the tests, and then remembering to shut it down:
+This requires first start the chains, running the tests, and then remembering to shut it down

+Be patient when starting the chains, it can take a minute or two

 _STATUS: TODO_
 ```bash